FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Appendix

 Figure~\ref{fig:dag_viz} is a visualization of the full fragmentation DAG $\mathcal{F}_{G}$ for an example molecule.
 Since this molecule is small and linear, the resulting DAG consists of only 10 nodes and 19 edges.

-\section{Fragmentation DAG Statistics}
+\subsection{Fragmentation DAG Statistics}

-Table~\ref{tab:frag_dag_stats} describes the size of approximate fragmentation DAG $G_{\mathcal{F}^d}$ and the coverage of its associated mass set $\hat{M}(G,d,j)$ under two different parameterizations. $d=3,j=4$ is the configuration used by FraGNNet-D3, and $d=4,j=4$ is the configuration for FraGNNet-D4.
+Table~\ref{tab:frag_dag_stats} describes various distributions related to the size of the approximate DAG $G_{\mathcal{F}^d}$ and its associated mass set $\hat{M}(G,d,j)$ under two different parameterizations. $d=3,j=4$ is the configuration for FraGNNet-D3, and $d=4,j=4$ is the configuration for FraGNNet-D4.

-Recall ($R$) is measured as the fraction of peaks in the spectrum that can be explained by a mass (Equation~\ref{eq:recall}) while weighted recall ($WR$) incorporates peak intensities (Equation~\ref{eq:weighted_recall}).
+Let $M$ be the set of masses in the spectrum (peak locations), and let $M' = \hat{M}(G,d,j)$ denote the set of masses given by the approximate DAG for molecule $G$.
+Peak Recall ($\text{PR}$, Equation~\ref{eq:peak_recall}) is defined as the fraction of peaks in the spectrum that can be explained by a DAG mass while Peak Weighted Recall ($\text{PWR}$, Equation~\ref{eq:peak_weighted_recall}) incorporates peak intensities; Peak Precision ($\text{PP}$, Equation~\ref{eq:peak_precision}) and Peak Weighted Precision ($\text{PWP}$, Equation~\ref{eq:peak_weighted_precision}) are defined similarly. $\mathbb{I}$ is the indicator function.